aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 and specifying the `_oracle` address.
 This provides the possibility to fully customize the conditions under which the function call is allowed.

 These conditions can be based on the calldata of the function such as
 - parameter values
 - function signature

 on-chain data such as
 - timestamps
 - token ownership
 - …

 or off-chain data being made available through third-party oracle services (e.g., [chain.link](https://chain.link/), [witnet.io](https://witnet.io/)) such as
 - market data
 - weather data
 - scientific data
 - sports data

-Typically, oracles are written specifically for and installed together with [plugins](Plugins%20Customizing%20your%20DAO%2063bf2e9a253f462da8a8ed050610af83.md).
+Typically, oracles are written specifically for and installed together with [plugins](../01-the-core-contracts/03-plugins.md).

 ### Examples

-Let’s assume we have an `Example` contract being managed by a `DAO` and containing a `sendCoins` function allowing you to send an `_amount` to an address `_to` and being permissioned through the `auth` modifier:
+Let’s assume we have an `Example` contract managed by a DAO and containing a `sendCoins` function allowing you to send an `_amount` to an address `_to` and being permissioned through the `auth` modifier:

 ```solidity title="Example.sol"
 contract Example is Plugin {